Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Impacts of APFPR Non-Determinism on Classification

 We now present practical steps to use the LP method: (1) Identify non-deterministic functions by referencing documentation or using a linter like the \emph{torchdet} tool \cite{TorchDet}, (2) For each non-deterministic function, introduce a permutation matrix $P$ to simulate runtime variations in reductions.
-For example, consider a fully connected linear layer with a weight matrix $w$ of size $N \times M$ and a bias vector $\mathbf{b}$ of size $N$, where the intermediate output \( \mathbf{y} \) is given by $\mathbf{y} = w^{T} \mathbf{x} + \mathbf{b}$.
-To simulate variation in accumulation order, we use the permutation matrix $P$ to permute element-wise products, $S_{i}$ before reduction where \( S_i = \{w_{i0}x_0, \dots, w_{iM}x_M\} \), computing $y_i = \sum_{j=1}^M (P \cdot S_i)_j$.
-For the linear classifier in Sec \ref{sec:linear-classifier-synthetic}, we introduce the permutation matrix $P$ as follows: $ P \hat{\mathbf{n}} \cdot P \mathbf{x}$.
-(3) Perform gradient descent as specified in Eq. \ref{en:LP_optimization}, optimizing \emph{only} over permutation matrices.
+For example, consider the linear classifier in Sec.~\ref{sec:linear-classifier-synthetic}.
+In that case, we compute $P \hat{\mathbf{n}} \cdot P \mathbf{x}$ instead of $\hat{\mathbf{n}} \cdot \mathbf{x}$.
+For a fully connected linear layer with a weight matrix $w$ of size $N \times M$ and a bias vector $\mathbf{b}$ of size $N$, where the intermediate output \( \mathbf{y} \) is given by $\mathbf{y} = w^{T} \mathbf{x} + \mathbf{b}$, we apply the permutation matrix $P$ on element-wise products $S_{i}$ before reduction where \( S_i = \{w_{i0}x_0, \dots, w_{iM}x_M\} \), computing $y_i = \sum_{j=1}^M (P \cdot S_i)_j$.
+(3) Perform a gradient descent as specified in Eq. \ref{en:LP_optimization}, optimizing \emph{only} over permutation matrices.
 (4) Perform a forward pass and mark any misclassifications to generate a worst-case bound.
-As shown in the right panel of Fig \ref{fig:linear_decision_boundary_adversarial_attack}, the LP approach provides a tight bound to the EWA attack.
-Next, we investigate misclassifications in GNNs, extending prior work \cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility} which identified significant run-to-run output variability in GNNs but did not consider misclassification.
+As shown in the right panel of Fig.~\ref{fig:linear_decision_boundary_adversarial_attack}, the LP approach provides a tight bound on the \gls{EWA} attack.
+Next, we investigate misclassifications in GNNs, extending previous work \cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility} which identified significant run-to-run output variability in GNNs but did not consider misclassification.

-\section{Non-determinism in Graph Neural Networks}
+\section{Non-Determinism in Graph Neural Networks}